IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README.md

     a.
 On the Team Settings page, under **`Events & Alerts`**, click **`Events`**.

     b.
+In the `search field`, enter `memory usgae high` to filter the list of events.

+    b.
 You see the custom event named `Memory Usage High` that was configured for the lab.